 What can Acupuncture treat?

 It can help with such a vast array of conditions, a complete list would get boring, here is a snapshot:

 - Anxiety & Stress

 - Hair Loss

 - Thyroid Disease

 - Endometriosis, PCO, PMS, Painful Periods

 - Morning Sickness, Reluctant Labour, Breech Presentation

 Below is a plain English summary of the findings of the Acupuncture Evidence Project.
 This study* found evidence for the effectiveness of acupuncture for 117 conditions.
-There was stronger evidence for acupuncture’s effectiveness for some conditions than others.
-Acupuncture is considered safe in the hands of a well-trained practitioner and has been found to be cost effective for some conditions..
+There was stronger evidence of the effectiveness for some conditions than others.
+The practice is considered safe in the hands of a well-trained practitioner and has been found to be cost effective for some conditions..